Can You Drink Electrolytes Every Day? Safety, Benefits, and Long-Term Use

 About the Author — Ben Law

 Ben Law is the founder of Love Life Supplements and host of the Optimised Health Show.
-He is a qualified Advanced Dietary Supplement Advisor and Primal Blueprint Certified Expert.
+He is a self-confessed health, fitness and primal living fanatic and a qualified Advanced Dietary Supplement Advisor and Primal Blueprint Certified Expert.
 Over the last decade, Ben has helped thousands of UK customers optimise performance and recovery with transparent, research-led formulations manufactured to UK GMP and BRC standards.
-Learn more about Ben.